The Elms Holiday Home

 Valley of the Rocks, on the dramatic North Devon and Exmoor coastline.

-Valley Of Rocks, on the dramatic North Devon and Exmoor coastline.
+Discover the wild beauty of the Valley Of Rocks, epic cliffs on the dramatic North Devon and Exmoor coastline.

-Valley Of Rocks boasts some of England's highest sea cliffs.
+Valley Of Rocks boasts some of England's highest sea cliffs, and unforgettable coastal views.

-Valley of the Rocks, across the Bristol Channel.
+Valley of the Rocks.
+Coastal valley landscape with views across the Bristol Channel.

 Valley of Rocks.
 Gaze across the Bristol Channel.